neilk/octopress/source/_posts/2002-06-01-undesigning-cherokee-syllabary.markdown

   makeImgToggle('sample');
 </script>

-Ironically, although I thought I was bringing new usability principles to an outmoded technology, I eventually found out that I was bringing the script closer to what it was intended to be all along.
-It wasn't that some Western dudes were coming along and fixing a usability problem.
-It was that the original genius of the inventor of Cherokee script was finally coming through after all these years - both preserved, and obscured, by technology.
+Ironically, although I thought I was bringing new usability principles to the syllabary, I eventually found out that I was bringing the script closer to what it was intended to be all along.
+The original genius of the inventor of Cherokee script was finally coming through after all these years - both preserved, and obscured, by technology.

 <!-- more -->